 1. Multi-year funding: FAFO acknowledges the importance of conducting multi-year projects to assure continuity and to achieve long-term goals or scientific validity.
 However, because a principle of the fund is to ensure accountability and results, the fund will only commit funding one year at a time.
 Upon completion of an interim report that includes an updated proposal, FAFO will consider continued funding for an ongoing project.
 While projects submitted to and approved by FAFO may span longer than one year, FAFO generally will not award grants that provide funding for multiple years.

 2. Funding levels: FAFO is open to funding both small and large scale projects with a suggested budgetary guideline being $5,000 - $50,000 per year.
 In addition, FAFO has established a Small Grant Fund for individuals and organizations seeking grants that amount to less than $5,000.
-Small grant proposals will be reviewed monthly and can be submitted at any time.

 3. Scope of Project: FAFO is interested in funding projects that will have a significant impact on the organic marketplace, as well as projects that are innovative and offer to serve as a model for other organizations or regions.
 Generally, FAFO will not fund projects that are limited to having a small local or regional impact.